 Their tacos were never delivered.

-The Tacocopter sensation is just one of the famous hoaxes in recent history.
-As you continue with this lesson, you will discover other famous hoaxes and identify ways to judge their truthfulness.
+The Tacocopter sensation is one of the most famous hoaxes in recent history.
+Keep reading to discover other famous hoaxes and identify ways to judge their truthfulness.

-- Okay, so if a helicopter delivering tacos is not real, what about a tree bearing spaghetti noodles?
+- If a helicopter delivering tacos is not real, what about tree-bearing spaghetti noodles?

 On April 1, 1957, the British Broadcasting Company (BBC) hilariously celebrated April Fools' Day with fake footage of a family in southern Switzerland harvesting fresh noodles from the family spaghetti tree.